-Ludwigia arcuata P026For Pricing click to login
+Ludwigia arcuata P026For Wholesale pricing please click on login

 Though it is one of the most delicate-looking Ludwigia species, L. arcuata is also somewhat of a mainstay in the aquatic plant hobby.
 It is normally available as 'needle leaf Ludwigia' and can be procured through most internet aquatic plant retailers.
 The species is native to the southeastern U.S., where it grows creeping or submersed in palustrine (swampy) environments and along the edges of rivers and ponds.
 The submersed foliage of L. arcuata can sometimes be confused with that of Didiplis diandra or anotherLudwigia, L. brevipes.